 “It happens step by step, brick by brick, you make these little accomplishments.
 And as long you continue to remember them, you can continue to increase this confident capacity.

-All this mindwork has now paid of, states Chandler:
+All this mindwork has now paid off, states Chandler:

-“It has taken me to when I was almost 30 years old to really truly believe that I was put on this earth to do some amazing things.and that there is no limits on myself and that there is no limits to my capabilities.”
+“It has taken me to when I was almost 30 years old to really truly believe that I was put on this earth to do some amazing things and that there are no limits on myself and that there are no limits to my capabilities.”